[Histonet] Fixation sensitive IHC markers

 Subject: [Histonet] Fixation sensitive IHC markers

-Can anyone suggest an antibody that I could use on human FFPE samples that
+Can anyone suggest an antibody that I could use on human FFPE samples

 shows relative degrees of reactivity, based on variable factors such as

 fixation time or tissue autolysis?
-I would like to assess the reactivity
+I would like to assess the

 of commercially available tissue bank samples.